By Mark Schipper

 COLLEGE FOOTBALL IN THE 1950s

 The 1950s had been a rough ride for the sport.
 Attendance had slumped badly following a healthy boom after World War II and, at what many considered a vulnerable moment, television arrived and began broadcasting games across the country.
 The sudden appearance of TV had touched off a panic across a large swath of the NCAA's membership.
-This group believed that ticket sales, their primary source of revenue for their athletic departments, would continue to plummet as fans stayed home to watch games that arrived for free on their television sets.
+This group in crisis believed that ticket sales, their primary source of revenue for their athletic departments, would continue to plummet as fans stayed home to watch the games that arrived for free on their television sets.

 The panic and fear led to the NCAA being handed the complete television rights of their member schools and centralizing the sport's entire broadcasting rights under its own roof.
 That move, rightly considered revolutionary by the few schools that believed they ought to own their own rights and had voted against the measure, almost guaranteed the NCAA's transformation into a behemoth bureaucracy.
-Three decades later it would lead the entire association to the chambers of the United States Supreme Court to settle the issue, where the NCAA would lose in spectacular fashion.
+Three decades later it would lead the entire association to the chambers of the United States Supreme Court to settle the issue, where the NCAA would lose those same rights in spectacular fashion.

 "There doesn't seem to be any sentiment for that chickenshit football.
 Meeting adjourned!"